rodergstep/k3s-hetzner-template/README.md

 4. Commit the new `sealed-secret.yaml` file to your Git repository.

 Once you push this change, Argo CD will deploy `oauth2-proxy`, and your monitoring dashboards will be protected behind Google authentication.

+## 12. Configuring Alertmanager Email Notifications

+To receive email alerts, you must provide Alertmanager with your SMTP credentials.

+1.  **Update the Alertmanager Configuration:**
+    - Open `kubernetes/monitoring/kube-prometheus-stack/alertmanager-config.yaml`.
+    - Replace the placeholder values for `to`, `from`, `smarthost`, and `auth_username` with your actual email settings.

+2.  **Create the SMTP Password Secret:**
+    - Create a local file named `alertmanager-smtp-secret.yaml` (do not commit this file to Git).
+    - Populate it with your SMTP password:
+      ```yaml
+      apiVersion: v1
+      kind: Secret
+      metadata:
+        name: alertmanager-smtp-password
+        namespace: monitoring
+      stringData:
+        password: "YOUR_SMTP_PASSWORD"
+      ```
+    - Use `kubeseal` to encrypt this secret:
+      ```bash
+      kubeseal --cert pub-sealed-secrets.pem --format=yaml < alertmanager-smtp-secret.yaml > kubernetes/monitoring/kube-prometheus-stack/sealed-secret.yaml
+      ```
+    - Commit the new `sealed-secret.yaml` file to your Git repository.